Coder1234569/Multi_startegy_stock_forecasting/README.md

-# Nifty 50 Backtesting with Machine Learning
+# Multi-Strategy Stock Forecasting

-This repository contains the resources and code necessary to understand and implement a multi-strategy backtesting framework for Nifty 100 stocks using machine learning.
+This repository contains the resources and code necessary to understand and implement multiple strategies on Nifty 100 stocks using machine learning.
 The project includes a Jupyter notebook and supporting code to guide you through the concepts and practical implementation.

 ---